akshay-paliwal-rtpl/DF-DocumentCaptureDemo/SC/README.md

-## Document Scanner SDK
+## SelfieAuth (df-selfie-check) SDK
 ![Download](https://api.bintray.com/packages/datafornix/documentscanner/documentscanner/images/download.svg)

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-### This SDK based on OpenCV which is been created to scan, capture and crop the document.
+This SDK is created to automatically capture the user's selfie using the facial expression (eye-blink).
+It will ensure that user have to be physically present while taking the selfie.

-- Capture Document from Front and Back
-- Crop with Auto-Edge-Detection

-Sole purpose of this SDK is to capture the snapshot of document via scan mode, even you get the functionality of auto-edge-detection, so that you can crop the images more accurately.

 #### You can achieve the functionality with easy integration of following steps:
 - In your project level `build.gradle` add this dependency: